SilasMarvin/wasmind/crates/hive_config/README.md

 Loads an actor from a local filesystem path.
 This is ideal for local development.

 *   `path` (string): A relative or absolute path to the actor's directory.
-*   `package` (string, optional): If the path points to a Rust workspace, this specifies which package contains the actor.
-When using `package`, Hive will look for the `Hive.toml` manifest in `crates/{package}/` within the workspace.
+*   `package` (string, optional): If the path points to a Rust workspace, this specifies the full subpath to the package directory containing the actor.
+Hive will look for the `Hive.toml` manifest at `{path}/{package}/`.
 Note: Package support is currently designed for Rust workspaces but will be expanded to other languages in the future.

 ```toml
 # Simple path source